-Schema therapy combines elements of cognitive behavioural therapy (CBT), object relations and gestalt therapy.
+Schema therapy combines elements of cognitive behavioural therapy (CBT), object relations and Gestalt therapy.
 A schema is a strongly held belief that an individual may have about themselves, the world, or others around them.
-Schemas are typically formed early in life, and can lead to life-long, unhelpful patterns that are repeated throughout life.
-Schema therapy is designed to assist individuals to identify and break these patterns, and has been shown to be effective at addressing difficulties such as personality disorders, eating disorders and chronic depression.
+Schemas are typically formed early in life, and can lead to unhelpful life-long patterns that become repeated.
+Schema therapy is designed to assist individuals to identify and break these patterns, and has been shown to be effective at addressing difficulties such as personality difficulties, eating challenges and chronic depression.